Medical Care and Facilities

 IN THE SPOTLIGHT

 How would you describe camp in three words?
-Joyous, humbling, laughter
+Best week ever

-In what volunteer role(s) do you serve at Roundup River Ranch?
-I am a medical volunteer.
-I provide medical care for anyone at camp, and
+In what volunteer roles do you serve at Roundup River Ranch?

 What motivates you to volunteer at Roundup River Ranch?
-The joy on the campers' faces and the friends I have made at Roundup River Ranch.
+The joy that it brings to the children.
+We also love working with the staff.

 Some of the most renowned medical professionals in the Rocky Mountain region are here.
 (Although they may be wearing a tutu or superhero cape when you meet them.)